TomLiDev/mushroom-mapper/README.md

 #27 Write and maintain project Readme - 4 story points
 #28 Write and maintain testing doc - 4 story points
-#29 Create github issue request, epics and project board whilst maintain clear commit messages thorughout dev lifecycle - 2 story points
+#29 Create github issue request, epics and project board whilst maintain clear commit messages throughout dev lifecycle - 2 story points

 EPIC 3 - Authentication: Sign in/out and registration
 As a User or Admin I can log in and out of the site so I can ensure details are kept secure and access to the site is controlled.